Maidenhead Boundary Walk

 Maidenhead Boundary Stone at Darling’s Lane

-The path then continues along Darling’s Lane until the road peters out and enters the woods, follow the signs to exit the woods near some very old cottages that were used for the workers at the Brick and Tile works years ago.
+The path then continues along Darling’s Lane until the road ends and becomes a track and enters the woods.
+Follow the signs to exit the woods near some very old cottages that were used for the workers at the Brick and Tile works years ago.

 Please click here for more information and website dedicated to the Boundary Walk.